Kyrgyzstan: Climate

-Climate change
+Glaciers and climate change

 Enclaves and exclaves

 There is one exclave, the tiny village of Barak (population 627), in the Fergana Valley.
 The village is surrounded by Uzbek territory.
 It is located on the road from Osh (Kyrgyzstan) to Khodjaabad (Uzbekistan) about 4 km north-west from the Kyrgyz–Uzbek border in the direction of Andijan.
 Barak is administratively part of Kara-Suu District in Kyrgyzstan's Osh Region.